McDermott Law, LLC

 Psychogenic Non-Epileptic Seizures (PNES)

-Psychogenic nonepileptic seizures (PNES), or pseudoseizures, are episodes that resemble and are often misdiagnosed as epileptic seizures, however, PNES are psychological in origin.
-PNES is often stress related or “emotional”.
-A PNES will look like an epileptic seizure including the temporary loss of control, often with abnormal movements, unconsciousness, or both.
+Psychogenic nonepileptic seizures (PNES), or pseudoseizures, are episodes that resemble and are often misdiagnosed as epileptic seizures.
+However, PNES are psychological in origin.
+PNES is often stress-related or “emotional.”
+A PNES episode will look like an epileptic seizure, including the temporary loss of control, often with abnormal movements, unconsciousness, or both.
+In Denver, where stress and environmental factors can play a significant role, individuals with PNES may face additional challenges in diagnosis and treatment.

 Benbadis, Selim R., MD & Heriaud, Leanne, RN.
 Psychogenic (Non-Epileptic) Seizures.
 College of Medicine. http://hsc.usf.edu/COM/epilepsy/PNESbrochure.pdf